Sonicbasedrop/run-actually/README.md

 ## User Experience Design
 ### **The Strategy Plane**

 This website was created for for the sole purpose of compleating my MS3 for the "Code Institue's" full stack software developer program.
 At the same time I am a avid runnner so I thought it would be cool to create a runners event site that I my self would use to find, create and particapate in the events.
-The aim is to provide users with a website that allows them to quickly find or create Runners Events that can be shared with other runner enthusiasts.
+The aim is to provide users with a website that allows them to quickly find and sing up for, or create Runners Events that can be shared with other runner enthusiasts.
 All historical events should be recorded, although they do not have to be displayed as this data will not be needed until phase two enhancements of the website.

+#### Site Goals
+* To increase the number of participants in runners events by providing a simple, easy to use website that contains all the details of upcoming events.
+* Charities play a vital role in our lives and communities and Charities rely on fundraising to keep doing their work.
+Taking on a challenge is the perfect opportunity to start fundraising.
+This site give organizations and/or indivduals the opportunity to create charity runns so support great causes.
+* Maintaining good health doesn't happen by accident.
+It requires work, smart lifestyle choices and Physical exercise.
+Exercise is important for people with mental illness – it not only boosts our mood, concentration and alertness, but improves our cardiovascular and overall physical health.
+This site is all about promoting a healther way of life.